2023 Team Members

 Joint Air Delivery Test & Evaluation Unit (JADTEU)

 JADTEU is a Tri-Service unit based at RAF Brize Norton.
-The unit is primarily responsible for the test and evaluation of everything that is carried in or under an aircraft and anything that is delivered from an aircraft by parachute (stores and men).
+The unit is primarily responsible for the test and evaluation of everything that is carried in or under an aircraft and anything that is delivered from an aircraft by parachute (stores and personnel).

 The Parachute Test Team (PTT) is responsible for the personnel parachute element of this task.
-PTT is commanded by a Squadron Leader (Sqn Ldr) PJI and consists of 7 other PJIs as well as a number of support elements including a Senior Non-Comissioned Officer (SNCO) Survival Equipment Fitter, a SNCO from the Parachute Regiment and a SNCO Army Medic.
+PTT is commanded by a Squadron Leader (Sqn Ldr) PJI and consists of several other PJIs as well as a number of support elements including a Senior Non-Commissioned Officer (SNCO) Survival Equipment Fitter, a SNCO from the Parachute Regiment and a SNCO Army Medic.
 PTT rigorously test, develop and operationally evaluate all parachute systems and parachute ancillary equipment prior to its introduction into Service, ensuring that the UK ‘s Airborne Forces receive equipment is fit for purpose with drills and procedures for its safe employment in both training and on operations as quickly as possible.
 The members of PTT are some of the most experienced and highly qualified PJIs in the Service.

 Instructor Training Flight (ITF)